 Buyer Representation

-Guidance from lender preparation and home search through offers, inspections, and closing, with practical advice based on your timeline and budget.
+Step-by-step help from pre-approval through showings, offers, inspections, and closing, with clear advice on timing, price, and trade-offs.

 02